|BRJ Front Page||See all Essays||Send a Comment|

 If a pedestrian doesn't watch er step, a car may hit em and e'll find emself in a hospital.

-An alternative to all of this is to accept the use of "it" and "its" as neutral pronouns referring to persons:
+(Of course we could just neuter everyone and accept the use of "it" and "its" as neutral pronouns referring to persons:

 The letter-carrier was late.
 I got so mad at it!
 It was no excuse that a dog had bitten its leg.